kamal94/MLND-Boston-Housing-Dataset/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

-Udacity recommends our students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+[Anaconda](https://www.continuum.io/downloads) is a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ### Code

-Template code is provided in the `boston_housing.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
+Code is provided in the `boston_housing.ipynb` notebook file.
+Some support files `visuals.py` are also included.

 ### Run